-Port Everglades is investing more than $100 million for a complete makeover of Cruise Terminal 25, which is home to Celebrity Cruises' newest and most innovative cruise ship, the Celebrity Edge, and will welcome her stunning sister, Celebrity Apex, in November 2020.
+Port Everglades invested more than $100 million for a complete makeover of Cruise Terminal 25, which is currently home to Celebrity Cruises' newest and most innovative cruise ship, the Celebrity Edge, and will welcome her stunning sister, Celebrity Apex, in November 2020.

 The Ellie Lady is the largest oil tanker to ever dock at Port Everglades.
 The more than 8.2 million gallons of jet fuel offloaded will supply Fort Lauderdale-Hollywood International Airport, Miami International Airport, Palm Beach International Airport and Southwest Florida International Airport in ...